gprIN-US/openfeed_full/README.md

 Data Pipelines → Kafka, Redis, MinIO
 MLOps → MLflow, FastAPI serving
 Monitoring → Prometheus, Grafana
-Evaluation → IPS, SNIPS, DR for bandit feedback this guys, should/will be a complete system: ingestion → training → serving → monitoring.
+Evaluation → IPS, SNIPS, DR for logged bandit feedback you will see not just “a model,” but a complete system: ingestion → training → serving → monitoring → evaluation.
-👤 Author
-Built with ❤️ by Prerna Reddy G